Perpetual vs Periodic inventory systems

-Perpetual inventory gets its name because it tracks movements of stock the instant they happen.
+The Perpetual Inventory System is 'perpetual' because it always (perpetually) tracks movements of stock the instant they happen.

 Since inventory doesn't become an expense until you sell it, we keep unsold inventory in an asset account called "inventory".
 An "asset" is something you own which will benefit you in the future.

 This means that if you buy a lot of stock in a month but don't sell much, your profit won't be affected by your investment in stock.
-It's like having a bank account, but instead of having cash, you have "inventory".
-You "withdraw" from the inventory account when you sell stock.
-This approach matches the timing of your expenses (having to buy more stock) with the sales it relates to.
+This approach matches the timing of your expenses (having to buy more stock) with the shipment.
 This is the way "accrual accounting" works.
-It doesn't always match the cashflow of a business very well.

 To use perpetual inventory, you need these capabilities: